hyo1411/saleae-logic-ISO7816-smartcard-Analyser/doc/README.md

 [reset-detection]: img/reset-detection.png "Reset detection"

-Before the first use the plugin has to be copied to Saleae analyzer's folder and configured.
+Before the first use the plugin has to be copied to Saleae analyzers folder and configured.
-You can download a compiled version directly from GitHub: [bin folder!](../bin/)
+You can download a compiled version directly from GitHub: [bin folder](../bin/)

 and upload it to the right folder as shown below:
 ![analyzer's folder][installation]